NethServer/ns8-docs/install.rst

 Select your preferred distribution flavor, download the image and start it inside your virtualization platform.
 Choose a ``qcow2`` image if you are using a KVM-based platform like `Proxmox <https://www.proxmox.com/>`_ or a ``vmdk`` image if your using something like `VMware <https://www.vmware.com>`_.
-You can also upload the image on a cloud provider and create a public virtual machine.
+You can also upload the image to a cloud provider and create a public virtual machine.

 When using the image on a cloud-provider with cloud-init support, the machine will be configured with the host name chosen during the setup phase.
 Otherwise, when running on a local KVM-based platform, the machine will have the default host name